If it was really randomly chaotic, cycles would not exist. But we

 In effect, the client purchases the right to read and act on the material received but not to onsell it nor give it to others not employed by the client/purchaser.
 If there are complaints or queries about any of our products or services please feel free to email our team on

 and we will do our best to assist you if we can.

-This website is version #3 since its inception around 1996.
-It has been long in development and has been designed with ease of navigation in mind.
 We welcome suggestions for new products and comments or appraisals, as well as any feedback for reports delivered.
 Please email any ideas in this regard to

 Thanks for visiting us at Predict Weather